sdebruyn/dbt-timescaledb/docs/usage/retention-policies.md

 # Retention policies

-You can add a retention policy to automatically drop old chunks of data from hypertables and continuous aggregates in the background.
+You can add a retention policy to automatically drop old chunks of data from (virtual) hypertables and continuous aggregates in the background.

 !!! info
     Consult the [Timescale docs](https://docs.timescale.com/use-timescale/latest/data-retention/about-data-retention/) to learn more about retention policies.